Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 - A detached bungalow Dormer & Velux loft conversion.

-How much does a Velux Loft Conversion cost?
+How much does a Velux Loft Conversion cost in 2020?

 Below we have included the costs for a Velux Loft conversion in a semi-detached bungalow: this bungalow had Factory made W roof trusses which is a lightweight roof and has been engineered to work as a roof and not withstand loads that come with a loft/attic conversion.